mpdf/mpdf.github.io/what-else-can-i-do/math-formulae-with-mathjax.md

 modification_time: 2015-08-05T12:00:22+00:00
 ---

-<p>mPDF does not support MathML or LaTeX math formulae directly.
-However you can include math in a PDF document making use of <a href="http://www.mathjax.org/">MathJax</a> following the steps below.</p>
+mPDF does not support MathML or LaTeX math formulae directly.
+However you can include math in a PDF document making use of <a href="http://www.mathjax.org/">MathJax</a> following the steps below.

 <div class="alert alert-info" role="alert"><strong>Note:</strong> See alternative method to this in <a href="{{ "/what-else-can-i-do/math-with-mathjax-2.html" | prepend: site.baseurl }}">Math with MathJax 2</a></div>

 <div class="alert alert-info" role="alert"><strong>Note:</strong> This version has an updated script.</div>

-<p>MathJax is a Javascript program which renders math equations in a browser from either MathML or LaTeX sources.
+MathJax is a Javascript program which renders math equations in a browser from either MathML or LaTeX sources.
 You need to use MathJax first to render the equation, and MathJax needs to be configured to offer SVG as an output option.
-To demonstrate, start with a sample page such as <a href="http://www.mathjax.org/demos/tex-samples/">http://www.mathjax.org/demos/tex-samples/ </a></p>
+To demonstrate, start with a sample page such as <a href="http://www.mathjax.org/demos/tex-samples/">http://www.mathjax.org/demos/tex-samples/ </a>

-<p>1) Open the HTML page in your browser (allowing MathJax to render the equations).</p>
+1) Open the HTML page in your browser (allowing MathJax to render the equations).

-<p>2) Right click over one of the equations and select: Math Settings &gt;&gt; Math Renderer &gt;&gt; SVG (This re-renders all the equations n the page in SVG format),</p>
+2) Right click over one of the equations and select: Math Settings &gt;&gt; Math Renderer &gt;&gt; SVG (This re-renders all the equations n the page in SVG format),

-<p>3) Save the page including the javascript-processed code.
+3) Save the page including the javascript-processed code.
 In Firefox, select File &gt;&gt; Save Page As...
-(This doesn't work in IE which only saves the original HTML code prior to processing).</p>
+(This doesn't work in IE which only saves the original HTML code prior to processing).

-<p>4) Edit the file to make any necessary changes e.g. CSS stylesheets.</p>
+4) Edit the file to make any necessary changes e.g. CSS stylesheets.

-<p>5) Run the following script to produce your PDF document (assumes you saved the file as TeXSample.htm).
-This adjusts the SVG code produced to allow mPDF to display it:</p>
+5) Run the following script to produce your PDF document (assumes you saved the file as TeXSample.htm).
+This adjusts the SVG code produced to allow mPDF to display it:

 {% highlight php %}
 <?php